-Thus far, our results show that firms save cash from external capital and that this saving behavior is affected by the COC.
+Thus far, our results show that firms save cash from external capital and this saving behavior is affected by COC.
 As equity and debt are two main sources of external capital, we investigate their relative importance for firms' cash savings.
-We first run a simple regression for each of the cash sources and report the results in Table 6 Panel A. The coefficient estimate of net equity issues (EIssue) is 0.3462 and significant, with an adjusted R^2 of 16.19%.
-The coefficient estimate of debt issues (DIssue) is a mere 0.0567, and the adjusted R^2 is 0.6%.
-The estimated coefficient of internal cash flows (ICF) is 0.2030 and statistically significant, with an adjusted R^2 of 4.37%.
-When we include all cash sources along with control variables (column 4) and firm fixed effects (column 5), the coefficient estimates of all the cash sources remain positive and significant.
+We first run a simple regression for each of the cash sources.
+The results are reported in Table 6 Panel A. The coefficient estimate of net equity issues (EIssue) is 0.3462 and significant with adjusted $R^2$ of 16.19%.
+The coefficient estimate of debt issues (DIssue) is mere 0.0567 and the adjusted $R^2$ is 0.6%.
+The estimated coefficient of internal cash flows (ICF) is 0.2030 and statistically significant with the adjusted $R^2$ of 4.37%.
+When we include all cash sources along with control variables (column 4) and firm fixed effects (column 5), coefficient estimates of all the cash sources remain positive and significant.
 Overall, equity is the most important source for cash savings.

-We then examine the relative importance of the COE and the COD for firms' cash savings by including the interaction terms of COE (COD) with net equity issue proceeds (net debt issue proceeds) and internal cash flows into our regression model.
+We then examine the relative importance of COE and COD for firms' cash savings by including the interaction terms of COE (COD) with net equity issue proceeds (net debt issue proceeds) and internal cash flows into our regression model.
 As shown in Table 6 Panel B, the coefficient estimates of COE are mostly negative and significant, while the coefficient estimates of COD are mostly insignificant.
 For all firms in Column (1), the coefficient estimates of both $Eissue \times COE$ and $ICF \times COE$ are negative and significant.
 The coefficient estimate of $Dissue \times COD$ is also negative and significant but that of $ICF \times COD$ is insignificant.
-These results suggest that firms' cash savings from equity issuance and internal cash flows are both sensitive to the COE, whereas cash savings from internal cash flows show little sensitivity to the COD.
+These results suggest that firms cash savings from equity issuance and internal cash flows are both sensitive to COE, whereas cash savings from internal cash flows show little sensitivity to COD.

 When the sample is split into high and low hedging needs firms in the remaining columns, we find that the coefficient estimates of both $Eissue \times COE$ and $ICF \times COE$ are significant and negative only for high hedging needs firms.
-Thus, COE appears to be an important consideration in firms' cash savings decisions, particularly for firms with high hedging needs.
+Thus, COE appears to be an important consideration in firms' cash saving decisions particularly for high hedging needs firms.

-6.5 Exogenous Shock to the Cost of Capital
+6.5 Exogenous Shock to Cost of Capital

-An endogeneity concern may arise if firms' cash savings affect their COC or if other confounding factors drive the observed relationship.
-To ease this concern and buttress our results for the causal effects of the COC on cash savings, we exploit an exogenous event that affects firms' COC.
-In particular, we use Regulation Fair Disclosure (Reg FD) as a shock to the COC and investigate whether firms experiencing a greater reduction in their COC in the post-Reg FD period save more from external capital than firms experiencing a smaller reduction in COC.
-Reg FD, effective on October 23, 2000, prohibits the selective disclosure of material information to a subset of market participants, such as analysts and institutional investors, without simultaneously disclosing it to the public.
+An endogeneity concern may arise if firms' cash savings affect their cost of capital.
+To ease this concern and buttress our results for the causal effects of COC on cash savings, we exploit an exogenous event that affects firms' COC.
+In particular, we use Regulation Fair Disclosure (Reg FD) as a shock to COC and investigate whether firms experiencing a greater reduction in COC in the post-Reg FD period save more from external capital than firms experiencing a smaller reduction in COC.
+Reg FD, effective on October 23, 2000, prohibits selective disclosure of material information to a subset of market participants, such as analysts and institutional investors, without simultaneously disclosing it to the public.
 By curtailing selective disclosure, the Securities and Exchange Commission (SEC) believed that Reg FD would encourage continued widespread investor participation in capital markets, enhancing market efficiency and liquidity, and more effective capital raising.
-As a result, Reg FD lowered the COC for those firms with selective disclosure before Reg FD (Chen et al. (2010)).
+As a result, the Reg FD lowered COC for firms with selective disclosure before Reg FD (Chen et al. (2010)).